Composing dynamic programming tree-decomposition-based algorithms: Dynamic programming core model

 \section{Dynamic programming core model}

-In this section we use a small variation of the dynamic programming core model introduced in~\cite{arBaFeJaOlRo2019}.
+In this section we define and use an improvement of the dynamic programming core model introduced by~\cite{fvBaFeJaMaOlPhRo2022}.
 The main idea of this model is to formalize what is a dynamic programming algorithm based on a tree decomposition.
-This will allows us to manipulate these algorithms in there generic form in order to construct meta-algorithms.
+This will allow us to manipulate these algorithms in their generic form in order to construct meta-algorithms.

-\begin{definition}[Dynamic Core] A \emph{dynamic core} $\acore$ over an alphabet $\Sigma$ is a set of four functions: \begin{itemize} \item $\accepting_{\acore}: \graphs \to \wordset_{\Sigma}$, \item $\process_{\acore,0}: \graphs \to \wordset_{\Sigma}$, \item $\process_{\acore,1}: \graphs \times \graphs \to \wordset_{\Sigma}^2$, and \item $\process_{\acore,2}: \graphs \times \graphs \times \graphs \to \wordset_{\Sigma}^3$. \end{itemize}
+\begin{definition}[Dynamic Core] A \emph{dynamic core} $\acore$ over an alphabet $\Sigma$ is a set of four functions: \begin{itemize} \item $\accepting_{\acore}: \graphs \to 2^{\wordset_{\Sigma}}$, \item $\process_{\acore,0}: \graphs \to 2^{\wordset_{\Sigma}}$, \item $\process_{\acore,1}: \graphs \times \graphs \to 2^{\wordset_{\Sigma}^2}$, and \item $\process_{\acore,2}: \graphs \times \graphs \times \graphs \to 2^{\wordset_{\Sigma}^3}$. \end{itemize}

 \end{definition}

 In the following, we always assume that the associated alphabet is implicitly given when a dynamic core is mentioned and we denote by $\Sigma_{\acore}$ the alphabet associated to a dynamic core $\acore$.
 Given a dynamic core $\acore$, a graph $G$ and a rooted tree decomposition $\mathcal{D}=(T,\roots,{\cal X})$ of $G$, the \emph{data} of $\acore$ associated to $(G,\mathcal{D})$ are, for each $t \in V(T)$: